-So, here are the 6 movies where makers spent more money on dresses than on the plotline of movies:
+So, here are the 6 movies where the makers spent more money on clothes than the script:

 Another movie by Karan Johar, where makers focused more on clothes and less on the storyline.
 While its lead actors – Anushka Sharma and Aishwarya Rai Bachchan had the best wardrobes, we wish if makers had paid a little more attention to the plot, it’d have been a perfect film.

 2. Jhoom Barabar Jhoom

 Jhoom Barabar Jhoom is another glamorous Bollywood movie with lots of blinged-out clothes thrown in.
 We wonder if the makers would have given some attention to the story and performances, this movie would have made some sense.